DanialMahmoudi/deforestation/project/project-plan.md

 6. **Report Generation**
    - Summarize findings in a report, discussing the observed impact of deforestation on pollution.
    - Answer the main research question with insights and visualizations.

-7. **Presentation Preparation**
-   - Create visual aids (charts, maps) to effectively communicate findings.
-   - Prepare a presentation for the course project review.